-SO you’ve heard the term.. sounds kinda intriguing.. but what IS this thing called shadow work?!
+SO you’ve heard the term.. sounds kinda intriguing.. but in super- simple terms, what IS shadow work?!

 Let me break it down.
 Shadow work can seem pretty daunting at first (we haven’t all got a psychology degree!) but it doesn’t need to be.
 So first off, let’s talk about what the shadow is…